0xAX/asm/content/asm_5.md

 - The reference to the string that is going to be printed
 - The length of this string

 The `EXIT` macro expects only one input argument - exit code.

+There is an additional syntax - `n-*` which says that a macro accepts at least `n` arguments.

 In the macros body we just initialize the registers according to the [ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) to call the [system calls](https://en.wikipedia.org/wiki/System_call).
 The only one difference that you may note is that instead of direct values, we use the input parameters in the macro.
 The input parameters starts from the `%` symbol followed by the number of the parameter.

-The another syntax ability in the multiline macro is definition of the labels inside of a macro.
+The another syntax ability in the multi-line macro is definition of the labels inside of a macro.
 NASM provides you ability to define a label within the macro.
 In this case the label name should be prefixed with the `%%`.
 For example:

 ```assembly
 %macro retg 0